Gustave Besson, his Factories and Family

 A little more has been found regarding oldest sister Cécile’s activities.
 There are no records indicating that she ever got married and three sources indicate that she headed the Paris factory in the 1880s.
 Evidence submitted (December 5, 1895) in the court case “Fontaine Besson vs Fontaine Besson,” states that since Cécile was entitled to a share in the business and that she would manage the Paris factory.
 This seems to have started shortly after Marthe’s marriage in 1879 or possibly 1881, when the estate was settled.
 At that time they fired managers that had been overseeing both factories.
 Georges and Gabrielle were bought out in 1882, leaving Cécile and Marthe as equal partners.
 Proceedings were initiated in 1887, presumably by Marthe, to dissolve that partnership and the next year, the court ordered that the business be sold with half the proceeds going to each sister.
 Marthe bought the entire business for £23,719, including a cheque from Adolphe in the amount of £7500, presumably from investments made after marriage.

 In an article published in the December 1910 issue of Musica, a Paris music magazine, titled “Le Cult d’une Grande et Belle Famille de Musiciens,” Victor Lefévre, wrote: “And in 1885 Miss Cecile Besson was appointed member of the jury at the Universal Exhibition in Antwerp.
 This was the first time that such an honor went to a woman in an industrial and artistic part like the one we are interested in.”.
-Also, Belgian trademark number 2576, for the familiar bell stamp for F Besson including the “FR” (Florentine Ridoux) monogram that was granted to Cécile in 1887.
+Also, Belgian trademark number 2576, for the familiar bell stamp for F Besson including the “FR” monogram (Florentine Ridoux) and the feminine “BREVETÉE, that was granted to Cécile in 1887.
+Notice also, that the oval with “F. BESSON / (Crown or Star) / BTÉ S.G.D.G.”
+The oval with a crown was stamped on the second valve casings of less expensive models and the star was only stamped on the most expensive.
+This stamp with the crown was first used by Gustave Besson in about 1857, including on several presentation instruments, and may have originally had a different meaning.
+The star first appeared after the move to rue d’Angoulème in 1869, very shortly after its first appearance stamped on a bell.

 Cécile lived just over a mile from the factory in Paris at the time of her death, at forty years old, in 1889.
-The record of her death describes her as “rentiére,” a person of independent means living on funds from investments or trust, and as we know, she had been bought out of the business the previous year.
+The record of her death describes her as “rentiére,” a person of independent means living on funds from investments or trust.
+As we know, she had been bought out of the business the previous year.
 Cécile’s estate was valued in the London Probate Registry at £17,400, the equivalent of over £2,000,000 today.

 Marthe married Adolphe Honoré Gabriel Fontaine, reputed attaché to the French consulate in London, in 1879 and both started using the name “Fontaine-Besson.”
 He was 10 years her senior and the marriage was a troubled one based on press accounts.
 These can be read on Luthier Vents website and elsewhere on the internet.
 Before marriage, Adolphe promised in writing, that he would have nothing to do with running the business, playing the part of “Prince Consort to the Republic” and to help in his capacity at the consulate.
+However, it is likely that it was his influence that resulted in the firing of the factory managers in 1881.
 In 1882, he was involved in founding the French Chamber of Commerce in London and gained the title of honorary chancellor.
 He left the employ of the consulate in 1886.

 Some time before the Paris Exposition in 1889, Adolphe became more involved in publicizing the business and changed the name of the company in advertising and press release from “F (Florentine) Besson” to “Fontaine-Besson.”
 He claimed credit for designing newly introduced instruments including the widely publicized Cornophone (Cornon) and Clarinette Pédal.
 We can’t know what involvement he might have had, but there is much room for doubt, evidenced in testimony he later gave in court (1895).
 When asked when he learned the business of making musical instruments, his response was: “It is no matter.
 Was it necessary for me to know how to make a musical instrument?
 I do not suppose Mr. Colman makes mustard himself.”